developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 image in Azure.
 They do not make it easy for you to guess an image name or find your preferred image easily.
-You'd have to really struggle, and it took me some time to actually come up with the [following Debian image] that has ARM64 support.
+You'd have to really struggle, and it took me some time to actually come up with the following Debian image that has ARM64 support[^8].

 ```hcl title="azure-vm/compute.tf" linenums="33"
 -8<- "docs/codes/2024/0013/azure-vm/compute.tf:33:38"